Apfelwurm/minivolumidi/README.md

 ## contributions

-if you want to contribute to the project or if you have problems, dont hesetate to open issues or submit pull requests.
+if you want to contribute to the project or if you have problems, dont hesitate to open issues or submit pull requests.